Back to Lexicon

 Under a tontine a group of individuals who have a common interest in protecting themselves from their own longevity come together.
 Each investor pays a sum of money into a fund – this is invested and each individual receives a regular income until he or she dies (an annuity).
 As each member of the group dies, his or her share is divided amongst the survivors – thus the survivors’ income increases as the group declines, until the lucky last survivor receives the entire income.

-Tontines as such are now illegal in many countries (including the UK) owing to the incentive they offer for the participants to kill one another, thereby increasing their individual shares.
-However, the feature of the tontine structure that results in an increased income being paid to long-term survivors is being reinvented in some modern annuity products.
-The concept of pooling longevity risk also continues for example in some multi-employer pension plans.
+Tontines had fallen out of favour for a number of years.
+However, the feature of the tontine structure that results in an increased income being paid to long-term survivors seems to be seeing a resurgence in a range of innovative modern products.
+The concept of pooling longevity risk also continues, for example, in some multi-employer pension plans.

 Keep exploring our Lexicon of Longevity